- A splash of olive oil

 - 1 glass white wine or cider

-- 1½ ltr of warm chicken or veg stock
+- 1½ ltrs warm chicken or veg stock

-- ½ mug parmesan cheese, plus more for serving
+- ½ mug grated Parmesan cheese, plus more for serving

-1. Add the oil to a large pan or pot.
+1. Gloss a large pan or pot with the oil.
 When hot, add the squash and herbs.
-Let it sizzle over medium heat until it starts to pick up colour.
-Add onions and cook until they're meltingly tender and glossy.
+Sizzle on medium heat till the squash starts to pick up colour.
+Add the onions and cook till they're meltingly tender and glossy.

 3. Set a timer for 20 mins.
 Feed the stock to the rice little by little until the timer goes off.
-Taste.
-If it's a bit firm, cook for a few mins longer.
-Once it's just tender, fold in another nugget of butter and parmesan.
-Add a tweeny bit more stock, if needed.
-You want it to have a nice creamy texture, and not be too thick.
+Taste the risotto, and if it's a bit firm, cook for a few mins longer.
+When it's just tender, fold in another nugget of butter and the Parmesan.
+Add a little splash of stock, if needed – you want it to have a creamy texture, and to not be too thick.
 Season as needed.
-Serve with a scattering of greenery and parmesan over the top.
+Serve with fresh leaves and an extra dusting of Parmesan over the top.